simon-wolf/blog/goals_2025.md

 * Goal: Ride [Alpe du Zwift](https://zwiftinsider.com/segment/alpe-du-zwift/).
 * Status: Done on 25 May 2025. <i class="fa fa-check"></i>

-## Compete In A Race

-* Goal: Compete in a Zwift race.
-* Status: Pending.

 # Flexibility

 * Goal: Pending.
 Find a yoga or Pilates class to start improving my flexibility.